YubicoLabs/fido-largeblob-demos/x509/README.md

 FIDO is based on Public Key Cryptography.
 However, it does not use a Public Key Infrastructure (PKI), (except when using Device Attestation).
 Instead, FIDO uses raw keys, much like SSH does.

-However, it can make sense to embed public keys from FIDO credentials in traditional X.509 certificates in some cases, for instance when verifiers are offline and there are many verifiers leading to a key disctibution issue.
+However, it can make sense to embed public keys from FIDO credentials in traditional X.509 certificates, for instance when verifiers are offline and there are many verifiers leading to a key distribution issue.

 With a PKI, verifiers can be offline: they do not need to synchronize individual public keys.
-Instead, a CA certifies public keys and a verifier only needs a CA public key to validate a prover's certificate carying a public key.
+Instead, a Certification Authority (CA) certifies public keys and a verifier only needs a CA public key to validate a prover's certificate carying a public key.

-This directory contains a small Proof-of-Concept where a certificate is issues carying a FIDO credential's public key.
+This directory contains a small Proof-of-Concept where a certificate is issued carying a FIDO credential's public key.
 The certificate is stored as a largeBlob on a FIDO security key.

 # Prerequisites